nsb-ucsc/nsb_beta/README.md

 sudo dnf install cmake protobuf-devel protobuf-compiler yaml-cpp-devel grpc-devel abseil-cpp-devel hiredis-devel pkgconfig
 ```

+With Linux, you will have to install gRPC with Protocol Buffers from source
+using CMake; that process is detailed [here](https://grpc.io/docs/languages/cpp/quickstart/).

 ### Build
 __Cmake__ is used to build this project.
 In order to build the NSB components (